josh384331/FRIEND/README.md

 2,3,1\
 2,3,2

-where the first two columns are indpendenat and the third is dependant
+where the first two columns are independent and the third is dependent

 ### Printing Data